PrometheusUA/roberta-locations-gcp-deploy/Readme.md

 ![Working model result](https://i.imgur.com/uZJpRJ8.png)

-I have also made an OpenAPI documentation, but it simply have no space to exist in the Google AI Platform.
+> Side note: I have also made an OpenAPI documentation, but it simply have no space to exist in the Google AI Platform.
 Probably, in this fassion it could also have been deployed on the Cloud Run to be much more accessible.
 At the same time, Google AI helps to monitor the model and to have it's checkpoints saved on the specific machine.